ashin-coder/Online-Code-Editor-Web-Application/README.md

 > Has Syntax Highlighting, Line Number and Auto Tag Close Functionality

 > Has 2 layout options for better viewing experience

+NOTE: Please extract and paste the codemirror-5.65.3.rar file inside the project file before running the project has its contains plugins used for code highlightings and other functions